Leah Remini & Aly Raisman Heading ‘From Darkness To Light’ In New Documentary Series

-Leah Remini, star of A&E’s Scientology and the Aftermath and Olympic gymnast Aly Raisman have teamed up on the documentary series titled From Darkness To Light, where the Olympian will assist victims of sexual assault by helping them find their voice and begin to heal.
+Leah Remini, star of A&E’s Scientology and the Aftermath, and Olympic gymnast Aly Raisman have teamed up on the documentary series titled From Darkness To Light, where the Olympian will assist victims of sexual assault by helping them find their voice and begin to heal.

 Raisman famously stood up to her abuser, Dr. Larry Nasser, after it was revealed that he sexually assaulted 332 victims during his years as a sports doctor.
 Produced by A+E Originals and Remini’s No Seriously Productions, From Darkness to Light continues Remini’s journey into activism and social justice.
 The series will air on Lifetime.

-For several seasons, Remini and Mike Rinder have continued to shine a light on the abuses and deceit they allege takes place at the hands of those that lead the controversial religion, Scientology in their series Scientology and the Aftermath.
-The two have delved deep into the darker underbelly of a religion they allege not only drains a family’s finances but also splits up parents and children and promotes “disconnection” from those who choose to leave from their families.
+For several seasons, Remini and Mike Rinder have continued to shine a light on the abuses and deceit they allege takes place at the hands of those that lead the controversial religion Scientology in their series Scientology and the Aftermath.
+The two have delved deep into the dark underbelly of a religion they allege not only drains a family’s finances but also splits up parents and children and promotes “disconnection” from those who choose to leave their families.

-Raisman will work with victims of sexual assault by having them tell their stories as a way to promote healing as well as finding ways to help them work through the trauma they endured reported Deadline.
+Raisman will work with victims of sexual assault by having them tell their stories as a way to promote healing as well as finding ways to help them work through the trauma they endured, reported Deadline.

-In an interview with Time Magazine, Raisman detailed the abuse she suffered at the hands of Nassar, who allegedly gave girls massages by touching them with his bare hands, massaging their hips and pelvic area and touching them on their vagina.
+In an interview with Time Magazine, Raisman detailed the abuse she suffered at the hands of Nassar, who allegedly gave girls massages by touching them with his bare hands, massaging their hips and pelvic area, and touching them on their vagina.

 “The fact is I didn’t really know it was happening to me.
 What people don’t get is that he was a doctor.
 I would never have imagined that a doctor would abuse me or manipulate me so badly,” said Raisman to Time.